r57zone/Half-Life-Alyx-novr/README.md

-"Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller
+"Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller "O" | Left hand cell (use with right hand trigger) | Moving the right controller

 ## Walkthrough difficulties
 • **Chapter 5: North star (power off)**